-On average, the stocks in JFJ's portfolio are more expensive than those in the benchmark.
-As a reflection of the de-rating that JFJ's stocks have experienced, the 18.6x p/e that the portfolio was trading on at the end of 2022 was significantly lower than figure at the start of the year of 33.6x.
+On average, the stocks in JFJ's portfolio are more expensive than those in the benchmark, reflecting their much higher returns on equity and their superior growth prospects.
+As a reflection of the savage de-rating that JFJ's stocks have experienced, the 18.6x p/e that the portfolio was trading on at the end of 2022 was significantly lower than figure at the start of the year of 33.6x.
 By contrast, the average stock in the benchmark has de-rated from 13.8x to 11.9x.